 Optional Flavorings

-- 3-5 sprigs hearty herbs rosemary, thyme, oregano
+- 3-5 sprigs fresh herbs rosemary, thyme, oregano

 Instructions

-- Rinse and trim your chicken.3 lbs chicken
+- Rinse and trim your chicken.3 pounds chicken

 - In a nonreactive bowl, combine water and salt.
 Stir until salt is dissolved.
 Add chicken.
 Weight down the chicken with a plate to ensure it is full emerged.
-Add any combination of your optional flavorings.1 gallon water, ½ cup kosher salt, 3-5 sprigs hearty herbs, 1 lemon, sliced, 2 bay leaves, 3 cloves garlic, crushed and peeled, 1 tablespoon whole black peppercorns
+Add any combination of your optional flavorings.1 gallon water, ½ cup kosher salt, 3-5 sprigs fresh herbs, 1 lemon, 1 head garlic, 1 Tablespoon whole black peppercorns

 - Refrigerate for at least one hour, or overnight.
 If you brine longer than overnight rinse the chicken before cooking to get rid of excess salt.